Do Vision & Language Decoders use Images and Text equally? How Self-consistent are their Explanations?: Experiments

-\paragraph{Multimodal results with VL decoders} -- Table \ref{tab:bench-results-decoders}.
-The best average zero-shot results according to $acc_r$ are achieved by LLaVA-NeXT-Mistral (85\%), followed by BakLLaVA (83\%) and LLaVA-NeXT-Vicuna (79\%).
-On this metric, the results are generally very strong, except the counting adversarial instrument (numbers underlined in Table \ref{tab:bench-results-decoders}).
-This underscores that VL decoders are using linguistic priors, such as with the counting adversarial test where the captions contain small numbers, while the foils contain large numbers -- test designed to counteract VLMs that are biased towards small numbers, which are more frequent in training data.
+\paragraph{Multimodal results with VL decoders} -- Tab.~\ref{tab:bench-results-decoders}.
+Best average zero-shot results according to $acc_r$ are achieved by mPLUG-Owl3 (88\%), followed by LLaVA-NeXT-Mistral (85\%), BakLLaVA (83\%), and LLaVA-NeXT-Vicuna (79\%).
+With $acc_r$, the results are generally very strong for all models, except on the counting adversarial instrument (numbers underlined in Tab.~\ref{tab:bench-results-decoders}).
+This underscores that VL decoders (except mPLUG-Owl3 which is the most recent one) are using linguistic priors, such as with the counting adversarial test where the captions contain small numbers, while the foils contain large numbers -- test designed to counteract VLMs that are biased towards small numbers, which are more frequent in training data.

-Results for $acc$ are typically near-random.
-However, object-centred instruments such as existence and Foil-it yield somewhat better outcomes.
-The significant difference between overall higher $acc_r$ and lower $acc$ results suggests that VL decoders rely on linguistic priors to solve VALSE.
+Results for $acc$ are typically near-random for all models except mPLUG-Owl3.
+However, object-centred instruments, such as existence and Foil-it, yield better outcomes.
+The large difference between overall higher $acc_r$ and lower $acc$ results suggests that VL decoders rely on linguistic priors to solve VALSE.
 The fanned-out $p_c$ and $p_f$ metrics show that LLaVA-NeXT-Vicuna is biased towards predicting that a sentence is a correct description of the image.
-BakLLaVA and LLaVA-NeXT-Mistral are biased towards predicting the opposite and better identify foils.
-Both models contain a 7 billion parameters Mistral LLM, which explains why they share a tendency.
+BakLLaVA and LLaVA-NeXT-Mistral rather predict the opposite and better identify foils.
+Both models contain a Mistral-7B LLM, which explains why they share a tendency. mPLUG-Owl3, however, does not exhibit a strong bias towards either $p_c$ or $p_f$.
+While it generally performs better on $p_c$ by favoring the interpretation that a sentence accurately describes the image, it sometimes excels on $p_f$, as seen with tasks like counting.
+In VALSE's adversarial settings, such as counting adversarial, mPLUG-Owl3 still struggles, though its difficulties appear to stem from challenges in holistic image-text understanding rather than linguistic biases, as its $acc_r$ remains unaffected in these cases.

-Figure~\ref{fig:VALSE_decoder-encoders-compare} shows that the decoder models of 2024 are performing better than the encoder models of 2019-2021, but only in terms of $acc_r$, where decoders must choose between the caption and the foil in the pairwise multiple-choice setting and can exploit linguistic and plausibility biases by directly comparing caption and foil -- encoders, due to their construction, can not meaningfully accept both caption and foil next to the image input, and therefore \citet{parcalabescu-etal-2022-valse} computed $acc_r$ by measuring whether the image-sentence alignment score is greater for a correct image-text pair than for its foiled counterpart.
+Fig.~\ref{fig:VALSE_decoder-encoders-compare} shows that the decoder models of 2024 are performing better than the encoder models of 2019-2021 in $acc_r$, where decoders must choose between the caption and the foil in the pairwise multiple-choice setting and can exploit linguistic and plausibility biases by directly comparing caption and foil.
 Importantly, judging by the more challenging metric $acc$, decoders do not generally outperform encoder models.